z00m128/mb-02plus/MB02BootDiskDMAfix.md

 Installation:
 -------------

-1. Burn the attached mb02boot.rom to your 27C16 EPROM.
+1. Burn new booter to your 27C16 EPROM.
    It is simple booter, without any graphic or text.
    After ZX Spectrum is turned on, it waits for boot disk and when it's inserted it boots the system.